 Judging Your Progress

 Each school and teacher takes a slightly different approach to t’ai chi.
 There are no ranks or belts as there are in many martial arts, as it is considered more important for an individual to assess internal growth than to take an objective measure of skill or fighting ability.
 Besides, t’ai chi is a very subtle art that takes most people quite a long time to master.
-(As one my teachers is fond of saying, progress in t’ai chi is measured in decades.)
-Nevertheless, t’ai chi tournaments and competitions are quite popular.
-In some cases, judges grade an individual’s execution of the solo form, based on adherence to the basic principles.
-Push-hands is also done competitively, with points given for causing one’s opponent to lose balance.
-T’ai chi tournaments tend to have a much greater spirit of camaraderie and respect than most competitive sporting events.
+(As one my former teachers is fond of saying, progress in t’ai chi is measured in decades.)
+Nevertheless, t’ai chi tournaments and competitions are quite popular in some places.
+Judges grade an individual’s execution of the solo form, based on adherence to the basic principles.
+Push hands is also done competitively, with points given for causing one’s opponent to lose balance—or, in some cases, for neutralizing a particularly intense push.
+T’ai chi tournaments tend to have a greater spirit of camaraderie and respect than most competitive sporting events.